Rustin170506/tidb-analyze.slide/slides.md

 Let’s take a closer look at the histogram bucket.

-Bucket ID: Just the ID of the bucket.
+Just the ID of the bucket.

-Lower Bound: The lower bound of the bucket.
+The lower bound of the bucket.

-Upper Bound: The upper bound of the bucket.
+The upper bound of the bucket.

-Count: The number of values in the bucket.
+The number of values in the bucket.
 This is a cumulative count, including all values up to the bucket.
 But when we store the data, we only store the count of the bucket.
+During we load the histogram, we will calculate the cumulative count.

-Repeats: The number of repeated values at the upper bound.
+The number of repeated values at the upper bound.

-NDV (Number of Distinct Values): The number of distinct values in the bucket.
+ The number of distinct values in the bucket.
 But this field is deprecated and always 0.
 Because we use the sample data to build the histogram, so we don't really know the accurate NDV.

 If we break down the count and repeats, we can see the individual values within the bucket.